 To infer animal sentience and other neurological traits, scientists rely on animal behaviorism.
-You can’t ask a dog how it feels, or what its thinking about.
-As such, it’s been considered an extremely difficult area of research.
-By using brain scans, however, one can bypass having to directly ‘talk’ to an animal.
+You can’t ask a dog how it feels, or what it’s thinking.
+As such, it’s been considered an extremely challenging area of research.
+By using brain scans, however, one can bypass having to directly ‘speak’ to an animal.
 Instead, you let the brain do all the talking.

-Performing MRI on animals is extremely difficult.
-The machines are racketing, claustrophobic and generally unpleasant even for humans, and for them to work you have to stay completely still.
-You can imagine how difficult it is to get a hyper Labrador stay put while all kinds of machinery are diverting its attention.
+But this doesn’t mean performing MRI on animals is straightforward.
+The machines are racketing, claustrophobic, and generally unpleasant even for humans.
+For them to work you have to stay completely still.
+You can imagine how difficult it is to get a hyper labrador to stay put while all kinds of machinery are diverting its attention.
 Typically, veterinarians perform anesthesia on dogs whose brain scans they need to perform, but this renders any kind of emotion monitoring useless.

 Dog emotions, not too different from ours

-Berns tackled this issue by training dogs using painstaking reward exercises to stay still when inside the operating MRI, and in doing so he has performed the first wake dog MRIs.
-Inside the scanner, the dogs’ brain activity was measured for a two hand signal (which they learned to associate with food), as well as for scents of familiar and unfamiliar dogs and humans.
+Berns tackled this issue by training dogs using painstaking reward exercises to stay still when inside the operating MRI, and in doing so he has performed the first wake dog MRIs, as reported in PLOS ONE.
+Inside the scanner, the dogs’ brain activity was measured for a two-hand signal (which they learned to associate with food), as well as for scents of familiar and unfamiliar dogs and humans.

-Both the human and dog brain are strikingly similar in function and structure in one key region: the caudate nucleus.
-Located between the brainstem and the cortex, this dopamine-rich caudate plays a key role in the anticipation of things we enjoy, like food, love and money.
-Positive emotions.
+Both the human and dog brains are strikingly similar in function and structure in one key region: the caudate nucleus.
+Located between the brainstem and the cortex, the dopamine-rich caudate plays a key role in the anticipation of things we enjoy, like food, love, and money — things that are associated with positive emotions.

 “Many of the same things that activate the human caudate [part of the brain], which are associated with positive emotions, also activate the dog caudate.
 Neuroscientists call this a functional homology, and it may be an indication of canine emotions,” Berns wrote in an article for the NY Times.

 “The ability to experience positive emotions, like love and attachment, would mean that dogs have a level of sentience comparable to that of a human child.
-And this ability suggests a rethinking of how we treat dogs.
+And this ability suggests a rethinking of how we treat dogs,” Berns said.

-So, do dogs truly loves us?
+So, do dogs truly love us?
 We can’t be sure, but next time you see your dog wag his tail you can be sure he’s happy, scientific proof included.